Kapustlo/alertUp/README.md

 // Available styles: "slide", "fade", "popup" </i>

-<i>// Create a window calling "create" function and passing an associative arrays as its argument </i>
+<i>// Create a window calling "create" function and passing an associative array as its argument </i>

 <i>// All available properties are written below</i>